izavits/transformer-chatbot/README.md

 This is a chatbot based on a neural network architecture, called transformer.
 The transformer model is entirely built on the self attention mechanisms without using sequence-aligned recurrent architecture.
+(An attention function can be described as mapping a query and a set of key-value pairs to an output, where the query, keys, values, and output are all vectors.
+The output is computed as a weighted sum of the values, where the weight assigned to each value is computed by a compatibility function of the query with the corresponding key.)

+The major component in the transformer is the unit of multi-head self-attention mechanism.
+The transformer views the encoded representation of the input as a set of key-value pairs, (K,V), both of dimension n (input sequence length); in the context of NMT, both the keys and values are the encoder hidden states.
+In the decoder, the previous output is compressed into a query (Q of dimension m) and the next output is produced by mapping this query and the set of keys and values.

+The transformer adopts the scaled dot-product attention: the output is a weighted sum of the values, where the weight assigned to each value is determined by the dot-product of the query with all the keys.

+Rather than only computing the attention once, the multi-head mechanism runs through the scaled dot-product attention multiple times in parallel.
+The independent attention outputs are simply concatenated and linearly transformed into the expected dimensions.

 ## Table of Contents